There's also the Integral version, which remixes it with some of Solid's sensibilities.

 Worried that Rising won't have awesome music?
 One of the trailers for the game would you like to know that you're WRONG.

-All of the battle themes for the bosses start off as instrumentals in the game, then halfway through the fight they gain vocals and become Image Songs about the characters.
-And they sure do put the Metal in Metal Gear.
+As with "Rules of Nature", all of the battle themes for the bosses start off as instrumentals in the game, only to gain vocals and become Image Songs about the characters at perfectly-timed cues when the final phase of the fight starts.
+And they sure do put the metal in Metal Gear.